ballerina-platform/persist-tools/docs/spec/spec.md

 ├── persist
          └── medical-center.bal
 ├── Ballerina.toml
-├── Config.toml
 └── main.bal
 ```

 Behaviour of the `init` command,
 - User should invoke the command within a bal project
-- User can use the optional command options to indicate the preferred module name and data store, otherwise default values will be used.
+- User can use the optional arguments to indicate the preferred module name and data store, otherwise default values will be used.
 - If the user invokes the command twice, it will not fail.
 It will verify that all the configurations are in place for the definition files defined inside the `persist` directory.
 If not, add missing configurations and files.

 ## 3. Generating Persistence Derived Types, Clients, and Database Schema